NitinS87/NitinS87/README.md

 # 💫 About Me:

-I'm Nitin Sharma, a MERN stack developer and currently learning NextJS.
-I'm also learning Flutter and Dart Development
+Hi there👋, I'm Nitin Sharma👨‍💻, a MERN stack developer💻 and currently learning NextJS.
+🌱I'm also learning Flutter and Dart📱Development

 ## 🌐 Socials: